svalinn/DAGMC/doc/usersguide/workflow/uw2.rst

     Moving fort.21 to /mnt/data/prod/uwuw_example/web_example/fluka001_fort.21
     End of FLUKA run

-DagSolid Run
+DagGeant4 Run
 ~~~~~~~~~~~~

-DagSolid is probably the most trivial of all the |UW2| enabled codes to run.
+DagGeant4 is probably the most trivial of all the |UW2| enabled codes to run.
 Copy the vis.mac file from DAGMC/geant4/build/vis.mac
 ::